By Oceana Setaysha

-Getaway to Gerroa?
-Why not!
-On the New South Wales south coast, the seaside town of Gerroa flashes past car windows as folks head down the scenic route.
-Some miss it altogether by choosing the Princes Highway over the slower, twisting road that meanders along the sparkling seascape out of Sydney.
-Nestled quite contently between Gerringong and Berry, some 130 kilometres south of Sydney, Gerroa makes for a perfect little getaway.
-A true Australian coastal village, one of the few remaining, where the simple pleasures of sun, sand and sea are at the top of every to-do list.
+On the New South Wales south coast, the seaside town of Gerroa flashes past many car windows as folks head down out of Sydney to the South Coast.
+Some miss it altogether by choosing the Princes Highway over the slower, twisting road that meanders along the coast.